Crell/AttributeUtils/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

-AttributeUtils provides utilities to simplify working with and reading Attributes in PHP 8.0 and later.
+AttributeUtils provides utilities to simplify working with and reading Attributes in PHP 8.1 and later.

-Its primary tool is the Class Analzyer, which allows you to analyze a given class (or enum, in PHP 8.1) with respect to some attribute class.
+Its primary tool is the Class Analyzer, which allows you to analyze a given class or enum with respect to some attribute class.
 Attribute classes may implement various interfaces in order to opt-in to additional behavior, as described below.
 The overall intent is to provide a simple but powerful framework for reading metadata off of a class, including with reflection data.

 ## Install